paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 > When called, a program is passed to its [BPF Loader]((https://docs.solana.com/developing/builtins/programs#bpf-loader)) which processes the call.
 Different BPF loaders may require different entrypoints.

 The reason for the existence of multiple BPF Loaders is that it itself is a program.
 If updates are made to the program, a new program version has to be deployed.
 We can see that the BPF loader we are using requires the entrypoint function to take 3 arguments. `program_id` is simply the program id of the currently executing program.
-Why you'd want access to it inside the program will become apparent later. `intruction_data` is data passed to he program by the caller, it could be anything.
+Why you'd want access to it inside the program will become apparent later. `intruction_data` is data passed to the program by the caller, it could be anything.
 Finally, to understand what `accounts` are, we have to dive deeper into the [solana programming model](https://docs.solana.com/developing/programming-model/overview).
 The reason we need accounts is because

 > Solana programs are stateless